Grilled Zucchini Greek Salad (Video)

 I used Newman's Own Olive Oil and Vinegar Dressing and Greek Oregano to make the dressing. (affiliate links) Use any commercial vinaigrette dressing that's low in sugar.
 You can also use pitted Kalamata olives for this salad if your family likes them.

 Recipe created by Kalyn when she had too much zucchini and not enough cucumbers in her garden!

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Grilled Zucchini Greek Salad would be a good main dish salad for any phase of the South Beach Diet or any other type of low-carb eating plan, including Keto.
+This Grilled Zucchini Greek Salad would be a perfect main dish salad for any phase of the original South Beach Diet or any other type of low-carb eating plan, including Keto.
 Be sure to use a vinaigrette with not more than 2 grams of sugar per serving for South Beach or low-carb.
 The highest-carb ingredient is the tomatoes, so you may want to use less tomatoes and more zucchini for Keto.

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Zucchini Recipes or Salad Recipes to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 If you want nutritional information for a recipe, you can sign up for a free membership with Yummly and use the Yum button on my site to save the recipe and see the nutritional information.
 Another option is entering the recipe into this Recipe Nutrition Analyzer, which will calculate it for you.